Exchange Foreign Licence

 This is a fairly straightforward transaction, providing that you bring in your current and valid driversí licence, proof of your residential status on the Islands i.e., your passport bearing the appropriate stamp from the Department of Immigration.

-It is importnat to note that when a person becomes a resident they may drive on their domestic licence†in the Islands for a period not exceeding six months.
-After or during the period of six months, the new resident may drive only after passing a prescribed written test, upon which he shall, without the need for a road test, be issued with a Caymanian driverís licence.
+It is important to note that when a person becomes a resident they may drive on their domestic licence in the Islands for a period not exceeding six months.
+After which, the new resident may drive only after passing both the prescribed written and road test.

 A driversí licence can be issued for three years or five years.†A transfer fee of CI$50.00 will be charged.